csulva/Sudoku_Solver/README.md

 ## Credits

-The Sudoku Solver was created with
+The Sudoku Solver was created with help from [Tech with Tim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg) on YouTube.